Deductible Expenses for French Corporate Tax (IS) 2026: Rules, Limits and Common Traps

 Net financial charges cap — ATAD (CGI art.
 212 bis)#

 Net financial charges are deductible only up to the higher of: 30% of fiscal EBITDA or €3,000,000.
-This rule primarily affects large, highly leveraged groups; most SMEs fall under the €3M safe harbour.
+This ATAD rule (transposed from EU Directive 2016/1164 by the 2019 Finance Act) primarily affects large, highly leveraged groups.
+Most SMEs fall entirely within the €3M safe harbour.

 Client gifts#

-Where an expense has both business and personal components (e.g., a car available to a director for private use), only the professional fraction is deductible.
-The personal fraction either constitutes a taxable benefit-in-kind for the director or a non-deductible gift to a third party.
+Where an expense serves both business and personal purposes (e.g., a car also used privately by a director), only the business fraction is deductible.
+The personal fraction either constitutes a taxable benefit in kind for the director or a non-deductible liberality.
+Documentation of the split (mileage log, allocation key) is essential to withstand scrutiny during a tax audit.

 When the DGFiP reclassifies an expense as a liberality (benefit granted without consideration), two consequences follow simultaneously:

-- Add-back to taxable income → additional IS + interest + 40% penalty (if deliberate);
+- Add-back to taxable income → additional IS + late-payment interest + 40% penalty for deliberate omission;

 English practical addendum#